eliranmal/vue-cli-template-dev-server/README.md

 ## overview

+this package provides a watch server to ease the development of [vue-cli custom templates][3].

-this package provides a file-watching server that auto compiles source files (under the `/template` directory) to an output directory, allowing live inspection of the generated vue.js application.
+once started, the server will listen to changes in the app template source files (under the `/template` directory). when a change is detected, it will re-compile the template to an output directory, allowing live inspection of the generated vue.js application.

 ## setup